 Buffer is among the amazing marketing tools that will help you in streamlining your company’s social media strategy.
 Buffer is a platform primarily used for scheduling and publishing social media content (Bafna).
 If it were not for the tools like Buffer, posting several times each day on 5 or 6 forums who have been hectic.
 As you start to optimize, Buffer helps you in maintaining that presence.

 The importance that social media presence holds cannot be measured easily.
 Buffer helps in streamlining the social media posting efforts.
-With the help of Buffer, you can easily increase the number of followers, connect with the audience more and build your brand from ground up (Miller, 2016).
+With the help of Buffer, you can easily increase the number of followers, connect with the audience more and build your brand from the ground up (Miller, 2016).

 The feature that attracts us the most is that the Buffer dashboard allows you to connect multiple accounts.
 You can easily schedule posts, create campaigns and then analyze its success.
 If you are a startup, then Buffer’s free plan is an excellent choice for you to improve your social media presence.

 If you are a digital marketer, you would know how crucial it is to keep customer and client information safe and at an arm’s length.
 Most of the time, businesses find it difficult to manage this information in their system, so it becomes essential for them to take help from a third party application.
-One such tool is Charlie that provides you with necessary information before your meeting.
+One such tool is Charlie that provides you with the necessary information before your meeting.
 So, technically you will know everything about potential clients or customers before you even meet them (League, 2017).

 To define Charlie, we would suggest that you can call it an address book which stores all the important details and information of a person including their full names, phone numbers, social media profile links, interests, biographies, etc. The only thing that you require is their email address, once you have that your work searching is done (League, 2017).
 This tool in specific is ideal for those who are looking into making some sales, closing a deal or approaching a new client.
 Knowing what might catch the opposition’s attention is always an excellent sales pitch.